breweb13/dream_journal_rails_project-/README.md

 **rails s**

-When it has confirmed you are connected to a local host, please visit your web browser and click here to interact with the program.

-You may now create an account, login with your own credentials or with the 'login with google' option, and to start tracking your dreams.
+When it has confirmed you are connected to a local host, You may now create an account, login with your own credentials or with the 'login with google' option, and to start tracking your dreams.

 ## Contributing